memsql/SingleStoreNETConnector/docs/content/tutorials/net-core-mvc.md

 This tutorial will walk through a basic ASP.NET Core JSON API application that performs CRUD operations on blog posts.

-### Initialize MySQL
+### Initialize SingleStore

-Create a MySQL database and copy the following SQL to create a table called `BlogPost`:
+Create a SingleStore database and copy the following SQL to create a table called `BlogPost`:

 ```sql
 CREATE SCHEMA blog;